kadavilrahul/generate_html_from_csv/README.md

 706, 707, 769, 519, 520, 548, 549, 550, 551
 ```
 or
-Create a blank file replace.sh and paste th content provided to it and then replace.sh
+Create a blank file replace.sh and paste th content provided to it and then replace.sh.

 Note: Do not copy paste the file itself using SFTP
 ```bash
 bash replace.sh